 I slipped into the seat between Finn and Roxy just as the first years began lining up to be sorted.
 Roxy grinned at me.
 “I told you so,” She mouthed.

-The rest of the sorting ceremony, or whatever it was called, was a complete blur.
+The rest of the sorting ceremony was a complete blur.
 I stared at the grains of the expansive wooden table until the same image reappeared when I closed my eyes.

-Somewhere between names that began with ‘k’ and ‘z’ my eyes travelled towards the ceiling.
+Somewhere between names that began with ‘k’ and ‘z’ my eyes traveled towards the ceiling.
 A tiny gasp escaped my open mouth.